-- A. The Board may impose sanctions, including but not limited to: - 1.
-Issue a private reprimand. - 2.
-Designate the corrective action necessary for the neutral to remain on the roster. - 3.
-Notify the appointing court and any professional licensing authority with which the neutral is affiliated of the complaint and its disposition. - 4.
-Publish the neutral's name, a summary of the violation, and any sanctions imposed. - 5.
-Remove the neutral from the roster of qualified neutrals, and set conditions for reinstatement. - B. Sanctions against an organization may be imposed for its ethical violation and its member's violation if the member is acting within the rules and directives of the organization.
+- A. The Board may impose sanctions, including but not limited to: - (1) Issue a private reprimand. - (2) Designate the corrective action necessary for the neutral to remain on the roster. - (3) Notify the appointing court and any professional licensing authority with which the neutral is affiliated of the complaint and its disposition. - (4) Publish the neutral's name, a summary of the violation, and any sanctions imposed. - (5) Remove the neutral from the roster of qualified neutrals, and set conditions for reinstatement. - B. Sanctions shall only be imposed if supported by clear and convincing evidence. - C. Sanctions against an organization may be imposed for its ethical violation and its member's violation if the member is acting within the rules and directives of the organization.